Sound-quality of Class-D Amplifiers

-A similar but very complex distortion mechanism is caused by the dead time period between the switching periods of both transistors.
-When both output transistors are in off-state, the output voltage at the transistor-output is dependent of the momentary current in the filter-coil, which is non-linear dependent of the momentary output-level, creating a voltage drop when the output-current reaches a certain level.
+A similar but complex distortion mechanism is caused by the dead time period between the switching periods of both transistors.
+When both output transistors are in off-state, the output voltage at the transistor-output is dependent of the momentary current in the filter-inductor, which is non-linear dependent of the momentary output-level, creating a voltage drop when the output-current reaches a certain level, the reactive idle-current.

 By switching on the 2 transistors fast after each other, with a dead time of only nanoseconds, this distortion-mechanism is minimized.
 In the remaining dead-time, the momentary output voltage is determined by the charging of the parasitic output-capacities by the inductor-current.
 A large parasitic transistor-capacity will smoothen this error-voltage, reducing the distortion to only low harmonics.

-This distortion gets measurable (-100dB) when the output-current is reaching the peak of the sawtooth-shape idle-current of the output-inductor.
+This harmonic distortion rises to measurable levels, >-100dB, when the output-current is reaching the peak of the sawtooth-shape idle-current of the output-inductor.
 This current draws no almost power when the Q-factor of the output inductor is high.
-In our amplifier LPC1 this idle-current is 1/3 of the maximum output current (12 Amps) so the dead-time-distortion begins at 10 dB below maximum output.
+In our amplifier LPC1 this idle-current is 1/3 of the maximum output current (12 Amps).
+In this way the smoothed dead-time-distortion begins at 10 dB below maximum output.
 Using the high inductor-current for fast charging the parasitic capacity will also reduce the switching losses by ZVS.

 The dead time is accurately matched to the charging time of the parasitic output-capacitors for minimizing distortion and switching losses.